darrenzhu/cocoa_helpers/README.md

 ## Other ##

-Also contains useful categories and wrapper for the common CoreData activities.
+Also contains useful categories and wrapper for the common `CoreData` activities.

+## Usage ##

+Drop files to your project.
+Some features are barelly tested and contains only basic implementation.

 ## License ##